 - Have the tough conversations with your large and high-risk customers so you understand their situation and they understand yours

 - Implement a program of much closer scrutiny of customer Accounts Receivable balances and orders, with a much higher degree of customer contact

 - Definition of the Company Posture to the marketplace

 - Identification of high-risk customers

-- Development of a treatment protocol for large customers/ groups of similar customers
+- Development of a treatment protocol for high risk and large customers/groups of similar customers

 - Intensive application of the treatment protocols

 Members of the Finance community responsible at some level, for managing a firm’s AR assets (CFO’s, Controllers, Treasurers, Credit Directors/Managers).